-There are multiple steps in the recovery process, from the initial decision to get help, to continued, long-term sobriety.
+There are multiple steps in the recovery process, from the initial decision to get help at an addiction recovery program, to continued, long-term sobriety.
 The number of steps within this process will certainly depend on the individual in recovery and the treatment program he or she enrolls in.

 However, it’s clear that, in every case of addiction recovery, the first step is admitting that you have a problem.
 After all, making the choice to go through treatment usually doesn’t happen unless a person knows that he or she actually needs help.